DarthPJB/IKBAEB-th/windows/README.md

 3 methods:

 - KLC for Microsoft Keyboard Layout Creator.
-Generate by yourself.
+Generate and install by yourself.
-- Installer.
-Generated using the Microsoft Keyboard Layout Creator.
-Just installed and workout.
 - PKL for Portable Keyboard Layout.
 Using without having to install them.
 Required download: http://pkl.sourceforge.net/

 # suggest